aboutcode-org/purldb/packagedb/health_metrics_api_flow.md

 GET /api/health/?purl=pkg:npm/lodash
 ```

 If you have no metrics yet, you get HTTP 202.
 Call the **same URL** again later.
 When metrics are ready you get HTTP 200.
-We do not return `poll_url`.
-Please do not use another status URL.

 Example: